mrkkrp/markkarpov.com/megaparsec/custom-error-messages.md

 ## Conclusion

-I hope this walk-through has demonstrated that it's quite trivial to insert your own data into Megaparsec error messages.
-This way it's also possible to pump out some data from failing parser or just keep track of things in a type-safe way, which is one thing we should always care about when writing Haskell programs.
+I hope this walk-through has demonstrated that it's quite trivial to add arbitrary data to Megaparsec error messages.
+This way it's possible to pump out some data from a failing parser keeping track of things in a type-safe way, which is one thing we should always care about when writing Haskell programs.